YellaCRE/YellaCRE/README.md

 ## 💻 About Me
 Hi!
 I am Changjo Hwang, a novice data scientist and programmer, majoring in Industrial Engineering at Seoul National University of science and technology.
 I'm interested in developing application software with deep learning.
-I participated in a project that develop a software which recommend a JEJU tourist spot for tourist who using BC card.
+In 2022, I participated in a project that develop a software which recommend a JEJU tourist spot for tourist who using BC card.
 *project details are here <https://economist.co.kr/article/view/ecn202208110019>*
-In project, I design part of recommendation service and implement recommendation engine architecture using RecSys and deep learning algorithms.
+In the project, I design part of recommendation service and implement recommendation engine architecture using RecSys and deep learning algorithms.

 ## 🚀 Things I do
 Recommendation system(RecSys), natural language processing(NLP), developing application software with AI